Joshua 5:9-12 — After the Israelites cross the Jordan, the disgrace of Egypt is over, the manna stops and the people eat the bounty of the land.

 Joshua 5:9-12 – Crossing the Jordan to the Promised Land

-The Israelite men in Egypt had been circumcised.
-The males born during the 40 years in the wilderness had not been circumcised.
-Most of the original slaves had died during the 40 years.
-So, once Moses died, Joshua and the people crossed the Jordan into the promised land, and made camp, Joshua ordered all the men (600,000?) to be circumcised.
+The Israelite men in Egypt had been circumcised, but the males born during the 40 years in the wilderness had not been circumcised.
+Most of those original slaves had died during the 40 years.
+So, once Moses died, Joshua and the people crossed the Jordan into the promised land and made camp, Joshua ordered all the men (600,000?) to be circumcised.
 (See Joshua 5:1-8.)
 If all these assumptions are correct, this would have a been a huge, bloody, dangerous event.

 Lutheran School of Theology in Chicago professor Ralph Klein invites us to imagine 600,000 foreskins piled up.
 This wouldn’t have been easy.
 It had to have been painful for older men, and without sterile conditions and antibiotics, infection was a real, life-threatening danger.
 The text says they remained in the camp until they healed.
 These men couldn’t have been happy campers.
 They called this camp Gilgal.
 It is at this point that our text for the day starts.

 Gilgal (Hebrew: גִּלְגָּל) means circle.
 The plural, circles, is gilgalim.
 The camp was possibly named that way because of this circle of standing stones.
-In a play on words, YHWH says to Joshua, “I have rolled away (Heb. giluthi) the shame of Egypt.”
-I would not explore further circular plays on words implied here.
+In a play on words, the Most High says to Joshua, “I have rolled away (Heb. giluthi) the shame of Egypt.”
+I’m going to avoid further obvious plays on the word circular or implied here.
+It might be circumspect.

 The shame that is rolled away is not just the shame of slavery, but also the shame of a foreign, can I say, pagan, society.
 An uncircumcised society.
 Circumcision came to be the mark by which the people of Israel distinguished themselves from the societies around them.
-It was the sign of their covenant with God.
+It was the sign of their covenant with God, in a male-dominated society.

 While in Gilgal, they celebrated Passover, their Independence Day.
-They ate the crops of the land, and stopped eating manna and quail, which had been given them in the wilderness.
-Ralph Klein tells us that the Israelites kept a jar of Manna in their sanctuary, as a kind of relic, so that future generations would recognize that their ancestors had survived in the wilderness only because of Yahweh’s providential hand (16:32-34).
+They ate the crops of the land, and stopped eating the manna and quail which had been given them in the wilderness.
+Ralph Klein tells us that the Israelites kept a jar of Manna in their sanctuary, as a kind of relic, so that future generations would recognize that their ancestors had survived in the wilderness only because of the Most High’s providential hand (16:32-34).
 Food is not to be taken for granted.

 What relics or icons do we need so that we recognize God’s providence?
 We have moved from a society where 60% of the country was in agriculture, to one in which less than 6% is in agriculture.
 How do we stay connected to the earth and to our food sources, in urban and suburban areas?

-15% of Texans live under the poverty level ($17,000/year for a family of two).
-Unemployment in 2018 was 3.8% in Texas.
-The majority of the poor are working, busting the myth that poverty is caused by laziness.
-There are hungry people, even in Texas, but there is no shortage of food.
+15% of Texans live under the poverty level ($18,310/year for a family of two according to 2022 guidelines).
+The majority of the poor are working, busting the myth that poverty is caused by laziness. /they are just underpaid.
+There are hungry people in Louisiana and Texas, but there is no shortage of food.
 The problem is $8/hour jobs, with no benefits.
 Many of these “working poor,” work two and three jobs, worrying about how they will feed their children, or pay their medical expenses.
 Food pantries, run by so many of our churches are critical.
 If you don’t have one, what food bank might you support?

 God has provided enough for the entire world.
 We don’t have a supply problem.
 We have a distribution problem.
 What relics or icons do we need to not take our own food for granted?
 How do we see food as both gift and trust?
 The preacher can use this as a jumping off point for addressing the stones to bread issue raised in the Lent 1 Temptation Story.